Mini Cooper Electric review

 However, while the recipe of the sausage roll has remained unchanged since it first appeared on the high street, the battery-powered version of the Mini Cooper hatchback has just been reinvented for a new generation.

 It sits on all-new electric-car underpinnings, the result of a partnership between BMW (which owns Mini) and Chinese car maker Great Wall Motors.
-The original Mini Electric was essentially just a regular petrol Mini with the engine ripped out and an electric motor shoved in its place, and that meant it had some pretty big shortfalls.
+The original Mini Electric was essentially a petrol Mini with the engine ripped out and an electric motor shoved in its place.
+That meant it had some pretty big shortfalls.

-Confusingly, there's still a petrol Mini hatch – but while that looks very similar to this electric model, it is in fact a completely unrelated car.
-You can read all about that in our Mini Cooper review
+Confusingly, there's still a petrol Mini hatch, which looks very similar to the new Cooper Electric but is in fact a completely unrelated car.
+You can read all about that in our Mini Cooper review.

 Overview